 - Play the section from 31:57 to 35:24 in this inspiring lecture by Dr Rangi Matamua about Matariki. https://www.youtube.com/watch?v=hfuEkqz8v3k

 Dr Matamua shows how the star Matariki is at the bow of the great canoe Te Waka o Rangi.
 The rising of Matariki signals a time of letting go of the dead from the year before so their souls can be gathered in the trawling net by Taramainuku who casts them into the heavens.
 In that way our ancestors become stars.

-Use the PowerPoint for session two to organise the lesson.
+- Use the PowerPoint for session two to organise the remainder of the lesson.

 Ask, “Why does it say biological whakapapa?”
 Children do not always live with their parents and sometime adults find new partners.
 So the problem has been simplified.
 Obviously most children have brothers and sisters, and cousins.
 Great Aunts and Uncles are also referred to as tīpuna.